newscorp-ghfb/okta-kubectl-auth/README.md

 We can now run `okta-kubectl-auth` as follows:

 ```
-okta-kubectl-auth --client-id=<client-id> --client-secret=<client-secret> --base-domain=<issuer-uri>
+okta-kubectl-auth --client-id=<client-id> --client-secret=<client-secret> --base-domain=<issuer-uri> --kubeconfig <kubeconfig_path> --username <username>
 ```

-Follow the instructions printed by `okta-kubectl-auth` to complete the setup process.
+Running `okta-kubectl-auth` will open the Okta login screen in your default browser and wait for you to enter your credentials.
+Once these are confirmed, it will then proceed to configure your kubeconfig for you.

+If you don't supply the optional `--kubeconfig` or `--username` arguments then `okta-kubectl-auth` will instead output the command that you can run seperately.

 ### `kubectl`

-`okta-kubectl-auth` will output the required `kubectl` configuration after authentication.
+`okta-kubectl-auth` can either configure `kubectl` for you, or output the required `kubectl` configuration after authentication.

 ### `apiserver`